EvilFlowersCatalog/EvilFlowersCatalog/README.md

   experience with personalized notes and highlights.
 - **PDF Slicing & Editing**: Provides tools for slicing and editing PDF documents directly within the catalog, allowing for custom modifications and adjustments.
+- **Asynchronous Task Processing with Celery**: EvilFlowers Catalog leverages a robust Celery-based distributed task system to efficiently handle resource-intensive and time-consuming jobs.
+This includes tasks like OCR processing, data extraction, and Readium package compression.
+By offloading these tasks to a scalable worker environment, the catalog ensures smooth and responsive user interactions while processing large datasets and files in the background.

 The implementation is based on these RFCs: